I qualified in 1990 and have more than 20 years’ experience in neurology and elderly rehabilitation.

 Initially I worked as a junior physiotherapist in Newcastle working in acute neurology, then neurological rehabilitation, which is where i developed my passion for the neurological speciality.

-I then went to work in Yorkshire at Pinderfields General Hospital, where I worked in medical-elderly, acute neurology, neurosurgery and most recently in the neurological rehabilitation centre.
+I then came to work in Yorkshire at Pinderfields General Hospital, where I worked in medical-elderly, acute neurology, neurosurgery and most recently in the neurological rehabilitation centre.
 In this unit I treated patients with a variety of conditions including complex stroke, multiple sclerosis (MS), Guillain-Barre Syndrome (GBS) and traumatic brain injury.

-I am trained in Bobath to an advanced level and in motor relearning ( Carr and Shepherd), but I am not a purist.
+I am trained in Bobath to an advanced level and in motor relearning ( Carr and Shepherd), but i am not a purist.

 Clients do not have to have a neurological condition to benefit from my services.
 I like to work with patients’ to achieve their goals, and improve their strength and mobility.
 This may involve:

 - Increasing mobility around the home, or outdoors